jclot/jclot/README.md

 In the field of data analysis and artificial intelligence, I am developing **ClotCor**, a project focused on extracting statistical and criminal data from the Judicial Investigation Organization (OIJ) of Costa Rica.
 This system is designed to analyze data patterns and generate predictive models for crime rates across different geographical zones using probability calculations.

-Beyond my experience with Java, C++, Python, .NET, and JavaScript frameworks, I possess a solid background in networking (CCNA and IoT training) and cybersecurity techniques.
-I am currently learning German (A2) and am fluent in English (C1).
+Beyond my experience with Java, C++, Python, .NET, and JavaScript frameworks, I have a solid background in networking (CCNA and IoT training) and cybersecurity techniques.
+I have German proficiency at an A2 level and am fluent in English (C1).

 ## Connect with Me
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/juli_clot) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/JulianClot) [![Clínica Rajem](https://img.shields.io/badge/Cl%C3%ADnica_Rajem-Project-%23000000?style=flat&logo=google-chrome&logoColor=white)](https://www.clinicarajem.com/)